-Following our discussions with the relevant Minister and Department, the Victorian Government moved quickly to introduce additional permit conditions related to complaint handling procedures and transparency based on our initial observations and recommendations.
-We understand these additional conditions have been applied to both new, renewed and modified planning permits issued for wind farms in Victoria.
+Following the Commissioner's discussions with the relevant Minister and Department, the Victorian Government moved quickly to introduce additional permit conditions related to complaint handling procedures and transparency based on the Commissioner's initial observations and recommendations.
+It is understood that these additional conditions have been applied to both new, renewed and modified planning permits issued for wind farms in Victoria.